-While some of us might be benefiting from the whole work from home situation due to coronavirus, it can become a cause of great panic for some.
-From budget cuts to being out of a job, any scenario that affects your income can also affect your living situation.
+Some of us might be benefiting from the whole work from home situation due to coronavirus.
+But it can become a cause of great panic for some.
+From budget cuts to being out of a job, any scenario that affects your income ultimately affects your living situation.
 Especially when you think you can’t pay your rent and you don’t see any rental assistance in view.

-With arising difficulties in making and paying rent, and even fearing eviction, there’s a lot of doubt and panic that surrounds renters in this pandemic stricken era.
+If you can’t pay your rent, you might even fear eviction.
+And there’s a lot of doubt and panic that surrounds renters in this pandemic stricken era.

 Some of us might be barely making it, and some of us might not be making it at all.
-And even if you’re actively looking out for another job, applying, and interviewing, the job conversion might end up taking more time than we’d like.
+Even if you’re actively looking out for another job, the job conversion might end up taking more time than we’d like.

-Which brings us to a very crucial question: What should you do if you’re unable to pay rent due to coronavirus?
+Which brings us to a very crucial question.
+What to do if you can’t pay your rent due to coronavirus?

-We’ve put in the research and have gathered some things you should do if a situation like this is taking over.
+We’ve put in the research and have gathered some things you should do if you can’t pay your rent.
 One of the most important things that we’d like you to remember is NOT to lose hope.

-Here are some things you should look into if you’re on the verge of facing a housing related crisis:
+Here are some things you should look into if can’t pay your rent.

 Find out whether your state is renewing the ban on evictions or not.
-If your state is not doing anything to help and you fear financial delinquency, get in touch with a lawyer for free with Legal Aid and understand your rights and what course of action would be best for you if you’re unemployed and can’t pay rent.
+If your state is not doing anything to help and you fear financial delinquency, get in touch with a lawyer for free with Legal Aid.
+Understand your rights and what course of action would be best for you if you’re unemployed and can’t pay your rent.

-The best thing for you would be if your landlord understood your position and is willing to make a compromise in terms of rent.
-We’ve come across both types of landlords in the news: the ones who have foregone any rent from their renters until they manage to find a source of income, and those who are staying rigid when it comes to rent, or inflicting more unreasonable terms concerning any stimulus check or aid you might be receiving if you’re unemployed (if any).
+However, we’ve come across both types of landlords in the news.
+The ones who have foregone any rent from their renters until they manage to find a source of income.
+And those who are staying rigid when it comes to rent.
+Or even inflicting more unreasonable terms concerning any stimulus check or aid you might be receiving if you’re unemployed (if any).

 While you should try your best to convince your landlord to agree, don’t give in to unreasonable demands.